 - title (e.g. Dr, Ms, Mr, Mx, Professor etc).

-This information is required so that we can ensure that all participants are correctly attributed in the programme, that name badges for delegates display accurate names and affiliations, and that the Congress Programme is sent to the correct postal address.
+- This information is required so that we can ensure that all participants are correctly attributed in the programme, that name badges for delegates display accurate names and affiliations.
 We also need to be able to reach participants quickly via email or telephone, should there be any queries or information to share with them.

-Each year, the Congress spends a significant amount of money sending out additional copies of the programme because we have not been provided with accurate and up-to-date information.
+- Each year, the Congress spends a significant amount of money on additional resources because we have not been provided with accurate and up-to-date information.
 We would like to reduce this cost so that we can invest it in other areas in order to improve the delegate experience.

-- Each participant must pay the relevant registration fee.
+- Each participant must pay the relevant Registration & Programming Fee.
 More information on prices can be found on our website.
 There are reduced fees for students, the retired, and the unwaged.
 We appreciate that, for a variety of reasons, some delegates may face economic barriers which may prevent them attending IMC.
 As a result, we offer concessionary rates for low-waged and precariously employed delegates.
 We encourage delegates who consider themselves to fall into any of the above categories to apply to the Bursary Fund, further details of which can be found on our website.